feathersui/feathersui-website/docs/haxe-openfl/getting-started.md

 Not every feature or bug fix in Feathers UI updates deserves its own blog post, but you can find a detailed changelog for every release in the [CHANGELOG.md file in the Feathers UI repository](https://github.com/feathersui/feathersui-openfl/blob/master/CHANGELOG.md).

+## Need extra, in-depth help?

+Gain full access to the core Feathers UI framework developers — including priority email access and VIP forum/chat sections — by purchasing a [Premium Support](/premium-support/) contract.
+As a bonus, you may be able to add your logo as an official sponsor on the [Feathers UI](/) website.

-## Something missing?
+## Anything missing?

-If something is missing in the documentation or if you found some part confusing, please [open an issue on the feathersui-website repository](https://github.com/feathersui/feathersui-website/issues/new), or send a tweet to [@feathersui](https://twitter.com/feathersui) on Twitter.
+If something is missing in the documentation, or if you found some part particularly confusing, please [open an issue on the feathersui-website repository](https://github.com/feathersui/feathersui-website/issues/new), or send a tweet to [@feathersui](https://twitter.com/feathersui) on Twitter.